Nathan's Notes

 Beyond everything software, machine learning, and applied math that I do in research, hackathons, or personal projects, I also enjoy playing Scrabble (it’s really a strategy game if you think about it), solving puzzles, and analyzing contemporary music, literature, and film.

 I’ve just created this blog and don’t have much to put here yet, so enjoy a few responses to these application questions.
+The best way to learn about me though, I think, is to look at my musings and talk to me (reach out over email)

 What’s the nerdiest thing about you?